TehnoTheDragon/box-lang-doc/README.md

 Before I wanted my language be like `C` or `C++` but better, now I moved to `Rust` and it's changed my mind about what I want my language to be or be better than.
 Of course I want my language be better, I don't know what future will do with it, I don't know if I ever write some compiler to create this language, but I will try.

+I want my language be strict but at the same time some aspects should be flexible enough to be able extend the language capabilities, to keep it in a good state.
+Maybe until release of the language it will be very unstable because everything might change in the next update until I make it more stable and release.

 ## Summary